-National Research Mentoring Network Phase II
+National Research Mentoring Network Website

 During the second phase of the Diversity Program Consortium (DPC) National Research Mentoring Network (NRMN) initiative, researchers are continuing to develop mentoring and networking opportunities for biomedical researchers from diverse backgrounds, including those from underrepresented groups, from the undergraduate level through early career faculty.
 To broaden the number of innovative strategies explored and increase the likelihood of impact, sustainability, and dissemination, NRMN Phase II is organized as a consortium of independent research projects, with a Coordination Center and a Resource Center.
 Although the structure of the NRMN initiative was updated for Phase II, the overarching purpose of the project remails the same: to enhance the retention and success of individuals, including those from underrepresented groups, in all career stages of biomedical-related research, by emphasizing the value of mentoring and networking.